rdc-goa/RMS-GOA/INCENTIVE_POLICY.md

 ### Adjustments

-- **PU as Sole Applicant:** 100% of the base amount is used for distribution.
+- **PU Goa as Sole Applicant:** 100% of the base amount is used for distribution.
-- **PU as Joint Applicant:** 80% of the base amount is used for distribution.
+- **PU Goa as Joint Applicant:** 80% of the base amount is used for distribution.
-- **PU Not an Applicant:** 0% incentive.
+- **PU Goa Not an Applicant:** 0% incentive.

 ---

 ## 5. Seed Money for APC

-Reimbursement for Article Processing Charges (APC) is calculated as the *lesser of* the actual APC paid and the maximum policy limit, distributed equally among all PU authors.
+Reimbursement for Article Processing Charges (APC) is calculated as the *lesser of* the actual APC paid and the maximum policy limit, distributed equally among all PU Goa authors.

 **Maximum Reimbursement Limit:**
 - **Q1 Journal:** ₹40,000